 News about significant aircraft accidents and information from accident reports; information on safety procedures and concerns; crew, passenger, aircraft and airport security issues; and news about simulators and training procedures.

-A partnership between FlightSafety International (FSI) and Gulfstream has created two new science-based flight crew training courses.
-One focuses on rejected takeoffs, presenting the flight crew with as many as 18 different V1 abort scenarios requiring a decision to continue or abort the takeoff.
-The second course reviews the physics of energy management during the aircraft descent, helping pilots to avoid unstabilized approaches.
+A partnership between FlightSafety International and Gulfstream has created two science-based flight-crew training courses.
+One focuses on rejected takeoffs, while a second course reviews the physics of energy management during the aircraft descent.

 NTSB and FAA investigators are initially crediting the traffic alert and collision avoidance system (Tcas) with preventing an April 25 midair between United Airlines and US Airways Boeing 757s while both airliners were under the control of Honolulu ATC center.
 Both aircraft were flying at FL300 when the Tcas aboard the United aircraft warned the crew to descend.
 The aircraft reportedly came within 2.2 nm laterally of one another.

 Two Fokker 100s were involved in accidents on May 10.
 The first, operated by Iran Aseman Airlines, was damaged in a landing accident at Zahedan Airport (ZAH) in Iran when the aircraft’s left main landing gear failed to extend before it touched down on Runway 35.
 In the other, an IRS Airlines Fokker 100 operating a post-C-check ferry flight sustained substantial damage during a forced landing in the Ganla area of Niger.
 That airplane’s right main landing gear and nose gear collapsed during landing.
 Injuries in both accidents were not reported.